mkhouja/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Artificial Intelligence" institution = "Stanford University" year = 2012
+  course = "PhD in Computer Science" institution = "University of the Balearic Islands, Spain" year = 2013

 [[education.courses]]
-  course = "MEng in Artificial Intelligence" institution = "Massachusetts Institute of Technology" year = 2009
+  course = "Master in Computer Science" institution = "Ecole Nationale des Sciences Informatiques, University of La Manouba, Tunisia" year = 2004

 [[education.courses]]
-  course = "BSc in Artificial Intelligence" institution = "Massachusetts Institute of Technology" year = 2008
+  course = "Engineering degree in Computer Science" institution = "Ecole Nationale des Sciences Informatiques, University of La Manouba, Tunisia" year = 2003

 +++

 # Biography

-Lena Smith is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Mehdi Khouja received Phd degree in Computer Science in 2013 from the University of Balearic Islands (UIB), Spain.
+He also received the Engineering and M.Sc degree in Computer Science in 2003 and 2004, respectively from The National School of Computer Science (ENSI), Tunisia.
+Actually, he is an Assistant Professor at Institut Supérieur d'Informatique et de Multimédia de Gabès.